wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 `test_gcp_connection.cpp`.
 Should a developer wish to add additional tests to the extension, they would first have to write the tests before adding it as a task to the evergreen.yml file.

-Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored within the Evergreen system.
+Additionally, Evergreen has hidden the private key, private key id, project id, client email, client id and client x509 certificiate url for GCP and these are stored within the Evergreen system.
 Due to GCP requiring a json authentication file, a template json authentication file is provided.
-The "real" private key (and key id) can be subsitituted into this to create a temporary authentication file.
+The "real" private key, private key id, project id, client email, client id and client x509 certificiate url can be subsitituted into this to create a temporary authentication file.
 Evergreen also has a script to install all the dependencies that GCP requires.